 Remember we are to be “living sacrifices,” holy and set apart to God for His purposes (Rom.
 12.1), as well.
 We are not holy because of any inherent goodness in us, but because we have offered ourselves to God.

 Today’s Other Readings:

 In this Psalm, we see again that we should have “clean hands,” speaking of our outward behavior, but more importantly, we are to have “a pure heart!”
 The outward behavior should be the fruit of a pure heart.
 No amount of good behavior can clean up our hearts, only the blood of Jesus can do that.
 Then we can let His grace work in and through us.

 A Teachable Spirit

-What a contrast here between the fool and the wise man or woman.
+What a contrast here in Proverbs 9.7-9 between the fool and the wise man or woman.
 The fool is unteachable and proud, defensive when someone corrects her.
-The wise person, on the other hand, listens to instruction and has a teachable spirit.
+The wise person, however, listens to instruction and has a teachable spirit.

 This is the last chapter in the first of the four Gospels.
 It was written by Matthew, the former tax collector.
 It ends with what we call “The Great Commission.”
 Jesus was commissioning or sending all of us to:

 “‘Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age’ Amen” (vv.
 19-20).